odiseoteam/SyliusBlogPlugin/README.md

 1. Run `composer require odiseoteam/sylius-blog-plugin`

-2. Enable the plugin in bundles.php
+2. Enable the plugin in bundles.php.
+This plugin need the FOSCKEditorBundle and EWZRecaptchaBundle so make sure to include them too:

 ```php
 <?php